flancer64/teq-agave-otp/README.md

 # teq-agave-otp

-Teq-plugin for handling One-Time Passwords - temporary, disposable tokens for authentication and other purposes.
+A teq-plugin for handling One-Time Passwords - temporary, disposable tokens for authentication and other purposes.